What are the Stages of Prostate Cancer?

 Stage IIIA:

-Cancer is not developed in the lymph nodes.
-The Gleason must score about or less than eight.
+or less than eight.
 PSA levels should be at least twenty.
-It might get detected during a DRE or MRI for some cases only.
+It might get detected

 Stage IIIB:

-The cancer is not found in the lymph nodes but has affected the outside area of the prostate.
+area of the prostate.
 The ideal Gleason score is about eight or less.
-PSA can be at any level.
+PSA can

 Stage IIIC:

-Cancer might or might not have spread from the prostate, but it surely hasn't affected the lymph nodes yet.
-The PSA can be at any level, and the Gleason score should be nine or ten.
+hasn't affected the lymph nodes yet.
+The PSA can be at any level, and the

 Stage IVA: